 Take Care of Yourself During and After Divorce

 It doesn’t take a scientist or doctor to know that a life change such as divorce is bound to have effects on your health.
 From the dissolution of the family unit that you once knew to the new living arrangements, it’s clear that your body will have adjustments to make, as well.
-The Louisville divorce attorneys at Louis P. Winner can help to take the stress of the legal process of divorce off your shoulders, so that you have one less thing to worry about during this difficult time.
+The Louisville divorce attorneys at Winner Law Group, LLC can help to take the stress of the legal process of divorce off your shoulders, so that you have one less thing to worry about during this difficult time.
 We are experienced with all aspects of family law during divorce, including child custody and support, alimony arrangements, property division, and high-asset divorce.
 Let our team provide strong, knowledgeable legal representation for your divorce that you can count on to have your best interest at heart.

 The 4 Common Ways Divorce Affects Health